Find Trade Colleges

 101 Yearly Graduations

 The 9th most popular school in the country for health and wellness majors who are seeking their bachelor's degree is Slippery Rock University of Pennsylvania.
-Roughly 8,800 attend the school each year.
+Roughly 8,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
-During the 2020-2021 academic year, 101 people received their bachelor's degree in health and wellness from SRU.
-About 60% of this group were women, and 5% were students from an underrepresented racial-ethnic group.
+For the 2021-2022 academic year, 101 bachelor's degrees were handed out to health and wellness majors at SRU.
+Around 4% of these students were from an underrepresented racial-ethnic group, and 62% were women.

 #10